willingram/links/README.md

 Discussion on React server components with Ryan Carniato, Tanner Linsley, & Ben Holmes:
 [unread] <https://www.youtube.com/watch?v=QRVtu9_xi2k>

+### Web Components

+"Maybe Web Components are not the Future?": <https://dev.to/ryansolid/maybe-web-components-are-not-the-future-hfh>
+"Web Components Are Not the Future": <https://dev.to/ryansolid/web-components-are-not-the-future-48bh>
+"Web Components Are Not the Future — They’re the Present": <https://www.abeautifulsite.net/posts/web-components-are-not-the-future-they-re-the-present/>
+"Web components are okay": <https://nolanlawson.com/2024/09/28/web-components-are-okay/>

 ### UI, Design, and CSS